Life insurance is vital for a small business owner. Life insurance can help protect you, your family, and your business financially.

 A buy-sell agreement is a contract between a business owner and a person or entity who agrees to buy the owner’s interest if the business owner dies.
 The purchase price is agreed upon and stated in the buy-sell.

-The buyer in the buy-sell agreement buys life insurance on the seller (with the seller’s consent) in an amount equal to the pre-arranged purchase price.
+The buyer gets life insurance on the seller (with their consent) to cover the pre-arranged purchase price.
 When the business owner (a.k.a. the seller) dies, the buyer purchases the deceased owner’s interest from their estate.

-Business owners may need a buy-sell agreement funded with life insurance for the following reasons:
+Business owners may need to fund a buy-sell with life insurance for the following reasons:

 - It protects the business owner’s heirs and ensures the business ends up in the hands of someone willing and capable of running it.